 Quicktime: create screencasts quickly and easily by going to File > New Screen Recording.
 The recording is saved as a .mov file, and can be edited in iMovie!

-: a word cloud application that is extremely customizable, more so than Wordle (see below), but which may soon become a paid app.
+Tagxedo: a word cloud application that is extremely customizable, more so than Wordle (see below), but which may soon become a paid app.
 Here’s the word cloud I’ve created using my eport’s url:

 Also be sure to check out 101 Ways to Use Tagxedo for more ideas.

 UMapper: create interactive, customizable flash maps, using either your own image or a standard Yahoo or Google map, and embed the map into your site.

 VoiceThread: create a conversation around an image, document or video.
 Great for collaboratively annotating objects!

 Wordle: create word-cloud art by manually entering words, or linking to a site, such as a blog.